side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/src/filesystem-proposal.md

 <span id="Differences-Boost">Differences from Boost Filesystem</span>
 ---------------------------------------------------------------------

-In the Boost library, class `path` has facilities to handle narrow (i.e. `char`) character strings with encodings other than the operating system's native encoding.
+In the Boost library, class `path` has facilities to handle narrow (i.e. `char`) character strings with encodings other than the operating system’s native encoding.
 These facilities have been removed from the Filesystem library proposal.
 Instead, proposal [N3398, String Interoperation Library](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2012/n3398.html), provides general facilities that also handle the class `path` use cases.

 Otherwise, the proposal is very similar to the Boost library.
-Indeed, the proposed wording is generated from the same source as the Boost library's reference documentation.
+Indeed, the proposed wording is generated from the same source as the Boost library’s reference documentation.

 <span id="Revision-history">Revision history</span>
 ---------------------------------------------------